2021 - 2022

 Some examples from the BBC website will be uploaded shortly:

 Our current topic web shows how our study of the Solar System connects with many of our curriculum subjects this academic year.
 Click on the page below to view a larger pdf. version of this document.

 We shall not be setting topic based homework this half-term, however if you wish to explore our topic in greater detail at home here are some suggested activities that you could carry out at home:

 We are delighted to be able to continue to using our 'Reading Records' to record pupil home reading, especially as we missed them so much during Covid-19 restrictions.
 Reading suitably challenging books, on a regular basis at home has a huge effect on the progress that each pupil makes.
 Studies frequently show that pupils who maintain a good reading habit: improve their writing skills, their imagination and their concentration.

 Pupils can record their reading of books from home, books from the classroom and books from the school or local library.
 Each pupil should read at least four times a week and record the date, the book title and the pages which have been read.
 The comment section should be used to share facts that can only be found by reading those pages.

 (Below) An example of a well presented Y5 reading record

-Listed below are the weekly spellings that we shall be learning during the Autumn Term.
+Listed below are the weekly spellings that we shall be learning during the second half of the Autumn Term.